Step 1 – Check Your Eligibility

 Step 2 – Obtaining Supervision

 All applicants for the thesis-based graduate programs (MSc, PhD) must have a faculty member agree to supervise their program before admission is approved.
-We strongly recommend obtaining supervision prior to applying online, as without a supervisor, your application cannot move forward.
+We strongly recommend obtaining supervision prior to applying online.
+Applications with no prospective supervisor listed will not be reviewed for admission.

 Course-based applicants (MF, MAg) do not require a supervisor prior to applying.
 Course-based applications will be reviewed by the Graduate Program Coordinator who will contact successful applicants to help find a suitable advisor that matches the applicant’s research interests and career objectives.
 Applicants mark the field for potential supervisors as “To be determined” in the application.
 Applicants must carefully state their research interests and career objectives in the Research Statement Form to aid in the selection of an advisor.